Lampard Gets First Home League Win As Chelsea Beat Brighton - UrduPoint

 Chelsea were without N'Golo Kante after he complained of a hamstring niggle following training on Friday, but the France midfielder wasn't missed in this one-sided encounter.

-Tammy Abraham had scored seven goals this season and the Chelsea striker quickly forced Brighton keeper Mat Ryan into action after the ball broke to him following Mason Mount's failed penalty appeal.

-Abraham's clever movement made him a constant threat in the early stages, especially when it was linked with Mount's passing.
+"I spoke to N'Golo about it.
+I didn't want to take the risk today.
+He could have a chance for Lille (in the Champions League on Wednesday)," Lampard said.

-Chelsea's dynamic young duo combined again as Abraham hit the far post with a glancing header from Mount's inswinging free-kick.
+Chelsea's dynamic young duo combined early on as Tammy Abraham hit the far post with a glancing header from Mason Mount's inswinging free-kick.

-Jorginho's pin-point lofted pass picked out Pedro's run, but the Spaniard shot straight at Ryan, then Alonso shot woefully wide from Cesar Azpilicueta's cross.
+Jorginho's pin-point lofted pass picked out Pedro's run, but the Spaniard shot straight at Ryan.

-Lampard's men had 17 shots and 61 percent of the possession in the first half.

 Adam Webster was the guilty party with a miscued back-pass inside his own area that Mount seized on, provoking a clear foul by the panicked Albion defender.